 Reopening Information from the Rector

-We expect that those with a fever, symptoms of a respiratory illness, or any other symptom of Covid-19 or a positive nasal Covid test will refrain from coming to church.
+We expect that those with a fever, symptoms of a respiratory illness, or any other symptom of Covid-19, or a positive nasal Covid test will refrain from coming to church.
 Likewise we expect that those who know they have been exposed to Covid-19 within the last fourteen days will refrain from coming to church and get tested.
+I encourage each and every one of your to get vaccination both for your own well being, and to protect others from illness and death.

-Worshippers are asked to enter the building only through the Church doors on West 87th Street.
-No one will be admitted through the Parish House entrance on West End Avenue.
+We continue to ask worshippers to enter the building only through the Church doors on West 87th Street.

-All worshippers, including children, must wear face masks that cover the nose and mouth at all times, except when consuming the Host at Holy Communion (see below).
+All worshippers, including children and (per New York State guidelines) regardless of vaccination status, must wear face masks that cover the nose and mouth at all times, except when consuming the Host at Holy Communion (see below).
 We have a supply of masks for those who do not bring their own.

-All must abide by the seating arrangements described by the ushers upon entry and maintain at least six feet distance between households.
+All must abide by the seating arrangements assigned by the ushers upon entry and maintain at least six feet distance between households.

 All worshippers are to refrain from singing.
 You may respond or say the prayers in a low voice.